davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

     ``pure``, ``const`` or ``noreturn``.
 The compiler only warns for functions visible in other compilation units or (in the case of ``pure`` and ``const``) if it cannot prove that the function returns normally.
-A function returns normally if it doesnt contain an infinite loop or return abnormally by throwing, calling ``abort`` or trapping.
+A function returns normally if it doesn't contain an infinite loop or return abnormally by throwing, calling ``abort`` or trapping.
 This analysis requires option :option:`-fipa-pure-const`, which is enabled by default at :option:`-O` and higher.
 Higher optimization levels improve the accuracy of the analysis.